istarkov/istarkov/README.md

 ### Hi there 👋 my name is Ivan and unfortunately or fortunately I am a developer.

-### Projects I created / cocreated and they can be found online
+### Projects I created / cocreated / maintained and they can be found online

 **Still alive**